bigmine/bigmine17/cfp.md

 This year, authors of accepted papers will (as well as presention in the workshop) be given the opportunity to revise and expand their papers to be considered for publication in the Special Issue of the International Journal of Data Science and Analytics (JDSA): Big Data, IoT Streams and Heterogeneous Source Mining.

 Note that these expanded submissions will be treated as regular JDSA journal submissions with the same quality criteria as any paper accepted in the special issue will have to satisfy the high quality standards of the journal.

-In this view, we would also like to encourage general submissions to the Special Issue, which covers the same scope as the workshop.
+In this light, we would also like to encourage general submissions to the special issue, which covers the same scope and topics as the workshop.

 Key Dates